 In The Prodigal Son, Chan is a Southern Chinaman who comes across a Northern Chinaman with a situation that is similar to his own.
 Chan learns too late that his father had been paying his two Kung Fu instructors to fix fights.
 The Northern Chinaman, Ngai Fei, learns too late that his father has been paying his two guards to assassinate anybody who represents a threat to his son’s future as a ruler.
 The dynamic becomes more intriguing when both men find themselves wanting the attention of Yee-Tai.
 Chan wants to be his student, whereas Ngai wants to be his challenger.
 Another example of Jing’s symmetry is that Chan and Ngai punish their duos of protectors (too bad that Chan’s fight was taken out).
 Also symmetrical is that the older Leung learns from the younger Leung.
 This would make for a fantastic premise for a Star Wars movie.

 Alas, Lucas (ala Matt Groening for The Simpsons or Joss Whedon for Buffy the Vampire Slayer) is no longer in control of Star Wars.
 Such is the complacence brought forth by money.
 A digression has to be in order when one learns that Bruce enjoyed acting effeminate for comedic value.
+He also enjoyed acting like a geek so as to trick punks who would be hit in a way that appeared incidental (Dirty Ho, anyone?).
+Maybe we could’ve seen him act in a film similar to Killer Nerd.
 It’s amusing (if not easy) to picture him in Lam Ching-Ying’s role as the masculine Wing Chun expert who some men believe is a feminine woman.
 When Bruce was alive, he planned to retire from martial arts movies in 1976 because he predicted that the trend would only last for half a decade.

 After a typically strong mixture of comedy and drama, the bitter-sweet ending of The Prodigal Son is slightly alleviated by the fact that Chan becomes a life-saving teacher as can be seen in Warriors Two.
 The Prodigal Son influenced Yuen Woo-Ping to make a Fist of Fury prequel titled Legend of a Fighter.
 For a more abstract interpretation, seeing the character of Leung Chan go from a young student to an old master reminded me of Obi-Wan Kenobi’s journey in the Star Wars saga.